 News Corp.
-Chairman Rupert Murdoch shuttered the News of the World tabloid at the center of the affair and paid more than $258 million in legal fees and settlements.
+(NWSA) Chairman Rupert Murdoch shuttered the News of the World tabloid at the center of the affair and paid more than $258 million in legal fees and settlements.
 Yet 12 months later, a police probe into bribery at his best-selling Sun title is still triggering new arrests, including three more today, and a related federal investigation in the U.S. hasn’t been resolved.

 Murdoch, 81, will suffer “lasting reputational damage” as the legal process drags on for as long as five more years, said Claire Enders, a media analyst at London-based Enders Analysis, who advises clients including the British government.
 “The scandals will not be forgotten in his lifetime.”